monsterlady/Cube3D/README.md

 Link:https://www.youtube.com/watch?v=p4Iz0XJY-Qk

 ## Notes:

-:bulb: There are 2 different AI in the project:

 #### :low_brightness: 1- Rotate Angle:
 The rotate angle is hardcoded at **Timer1_Tick** method in **MyFrom.cs**, it rotate around all axis(default settings).
 ```